 Topics

 The project is structured into three distinct clusters.
 The first cluster covers questions of governance of internationalised teaching and started in the winter of 2021.
 The second cluster looks at issues of governance of internationalisation of the academic personnel and started in the spring of 2022.
-The third cluster is set to start in spring 2023.
-All clusters are split into two subtopics.
+The third cluster addresses the governance of international university cooperations potential and started in spring 2023.

 First cluster: Governance of internationalised teaching